LycheeOrg/LycheeOrg.github.io/docs/md/faq.md

 More [here](https://laracasts.com/discuss/channels/general-discussion/how-does-cache-driver-array-work).
 Prefer `file` or `database` (but that last one require some [more configuration](https://laravel.com/docs/7.x/session#driver-prerequisites))

+Warning
+`php -S` web server was designed to aid application development.
+It may also be useful for testing purposes or for application demonstrations that are run in controlled environments.
+It is not intended to be a full-featured web server.
+It should not be used on a public network.

 ### I can't upload photos.
 If you experience problems uploading large photos, you might want to change the PHP parameters in `.htaccess` (if you are using the PHP Apache module) or in `.user.ini` (if you are using PHP >= 7.3 with CGI or FastCGI).